pulumi/docs/pulumi-hugo/themes/default/content/blog/mlops-huggingface-llm-aws-sagemaker-python/index.md

 Welcome to another post in the Pulumi + Python MLOps #MLOpsChallenge series!

-In this short tutorial we will deploy a publicly available Huggingface model on Amazon AWS SageMaker, and test a prompt using a short python script.
+In this short tutorial we will deploy a publicly available Huggingface model on Amazon AWS SageMaker, and we will test a prompt using a short python script.

 We will be deploying: